AndreiUlmeyda/terminal-config-manager/README.md

 - warn if pattern is too generic?
 - add information to errorInvalidPattern, resolve the cyclic dependency when referring to valueMarker
+- remove the need to check if the target value changed while the program was running by extracting the current value on substitution as well, that way the substitution is guaranteed to work while the displayed value may not be accurate, also, explore System.FSNotify.Streaming
+- implement changeElementUnderCursor
+- implement changeElementUnderCursor using functions of the library itself

 ## Design considerations, unordered
 - domain concepts  line(?) selection, value selection, old file content, new